kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

   }
 {% endhighlight %}

-### TestSequentialSongPlayCounter.java
+### TestSequentialSongPlayCounter
-To verify that SequentialPlayCounter and SequentialPlayCountReducer function as expected, their
+To verify that `SequentialPlayCounter` and `SequentialPlayCountReducer` function as expected, their
 test:
 * Creates and populates an in-memory Kiji instance
-* Runs a MapReduce job with SequentialPlayCounter as the gatherer and SequentialPlayCountReducer as the reducer
+* Runs a MapReduce job with `SequentialPlayCounter` as the gatherer and `SequentialPlayCountReducer` as the reducer
 * Verifies that the output is as expected

 <div id="accordion-container">